-A couple of years ago I shared my recipe for homemade limoncello, a bright and boozy concoction that originated in Italy but you don’t need your own Sorrento lemons to craft your own.
-I make mine with homegrown Eureka lemons (the thick skin is ideal for zesting) and these days, I also do up smaller batches of grapefruitcello and orangecello using Oro Blanco grapefruit zest and Valencia orange zest (sometimes even mixed together!).
+I make mine with homegrown Eureka lemons (the thick skin is ideal for zesting) and these days, I also do up smaller batches of grapefruitcello and orangecello using Oro Blanco grapefruit zest and Valencia orange zest (sometimes even mixed together).

-I won’t repeat all the detailed directions from this post (do read it first before you move on), as the process is the same no matter which citrus you use, but here are a few key points to keep in mind:
+I won’t repeat all the detailed directions from my original limoncello recipe (do read it first before you move on), as the process is the same no matter what type of citrus you use, but here are a few key points to keep in mind: